Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

-\paragraph{\uline{Bias-cons} for inter-seed comparison} We question to what extent biases are consistent across different random seeds.
+\paragraph{\uline{Bias-cons} for inter-seed comparison} We investigate to what extent biases are consistent across different random seeds.
 Since we are interested in the distribution of top-$k$ selections over input tokens, we measure the mean pairwise Jensen-Shannon distance (\textbf{Bias-cons}) between the normalised distributions yielded by different runs.
-For this, we consider the unique model pairs $(m',m'')$ formed from the set of different runs $\mathcal{M}$ and we average the JS distance over the number of combinations, i.e. $\binom{|\mathcal{M}|}{2} = \frac{|\mathcal{M}|(|\mathcal{M}|-1)}{2}$.
+For this, we consider the unique model pairs $(m',m'')$ formed from the set of different runs $\mathcal{M}$ and we average the JS distance over the number of combinations, i.e.\ $\binom{|\mathcal{M}|}{2} = \frac{|\mathcal{M}|(|\mathcal{M}|-1)}{2}$.
 JS ranges from 0 (least divergent/biased) to 1 (most divergent/biased).
 The greater the distance, the greater the impact of random initialisation on the explanations.
 Formally, for each model type $m\in \{\text{\texttt{BERT, ModernBERT}}\}$ and each attribution method $a \in \mathcal{A}$, let $P^{(m')}_{m,a}$ or $P^{(m'')}_{m,a}$ denote the bias distribution (over positions or lexical elements in the input) for a single run $m'$ or $m''$ (i.e., a specific random seed):

-\paragraph{\uline{Bias-agg} for inter-model comparison} We question the extent to which attribution methods are biased in the light of a model-to-model comparison.
+\paragraph{\uline{Bias-agg} for inter-model comparison} We investigate the extent to which attribution methods are biased in the light of a model-to-model comparison.
 For each model type $m$, we compute the Jensen-Shannon distance ($\text{JS}$) between each method $a$'s aggregate bias distribution $P_{m,a}$ and a baseline. $P_{m,a}$ is computed by summing token-level bias distributions across all runs $\mathcal{M}$ and normalising to form a probability distribution.
-The baseline consists of a normalised uniform distribution $U$ over the positions and lexical elements for the specific dataset, and implies the absence of bias.
-We refer to this distance metric as \textbf{Bias-agg}, the bias of the aggregated distributions. \textit{Aggregate} also refers to the fact that this bias measures the conflation of both model bias and attribution method bias.
+The baseline consists of a normalised uniform distribution $U$ over the positions and lexical elements for the specific dataset, and implies the absence of bias. $U$ is valid in a controlled setting and might need adjustment based on the nature of the task.
+We use a different baseline for causal relation detection in §\ref{sec:experiments_on_causal_relation_data}.
+We refer to this distance metric as \textbf{Bias-agg}, the bias of the aggregated distributions. \textit{Aggregate} also refers to the fact that this bias conflates both model bias and attribution method bias.